dclinkenbeard/summer-intro-to-coding-2022/README.md

 ### Control Structures

 Once we have variable we need some method to manipulate those variables and make decisions based on those variables.
+For this we need to introduce things like if statments, loops, and maybe even functions.
+This is all well beyond the scope of this readme however so to learn more you will simply need to attend the workshop.

 ## Footnotes [ :turtle: ](#final-note)